clipperz/password-manager/doc/architecture/decisions/0003-sharing-widget-in-website.md

 When a redeem requests arrives, the expiration will be checked and if it is before the current date the secret will be deleted and a Gone response (410) will be returned.
 If this does not happen, the secret will be returned and then deleted.
 In case no secret with the id contained in the request is found, a Not Found response (404) will be returned.

-The backend will not check periodically for the expiration dates of secrets as keeping them stored take a very small amount of resources.
+The backend will not check periodically for the expiration dates of secrets as keeping them stored takes a very small amount of resources.

 ## Consequences